18 Best Places to Visit in California During Winter

 10. Lake Tahoe

 If you’re looking for a snowy wonderland, Lake Tahoe should be at the top of your list.
-The lake’s crystal clear blue waters are the most beautiful when the lake’s shores and its surrounding Sierra Redwoods are blanketed with fresh powder.
+The lake’s crystal clear blue waters are the most beautiful when the lake’s shores and the surrounding Sierra Redwoods are blanketed with a fresh coat of powder.

 Each year, Lake Tahoe gets an average of 400 inches of snow (!!!) but still somehow manages to get 300 plus sunny days of sunshine.
-This makes for great conditions for cruising down the slopes at one of the area’s whopping 15 ski and snowboard resorts.
+This means you’ll have a great chance of getting a bluebird day for cruising down the slopes at one of the area’s whopping 15 ski and snowboard resorts.

 Ski resort in Lake Tahoe, California in winter

-Even if you’re not a skier or snowboarder, you can take a gondola ride to the top of Heavenly Ski Resort, in south Lake Tahoe, where you will get a stunning view of the lake and the surrounding snowy peaks.
-The view from the top and during the ride up and down is jaw-dropping and well worth the ticket price.
+Even if you’re not a skier or snowboarder, one of the best things to do in Northern California during winter is taking the gondola ride to the top of Heavenly Ski Resort, in south Lake Tahoe, where you will get panoramic views of the lake and the surrounding snowy peaks.
+The view from the summit and during the ride up and down is well worth the ticket price.

-Alternatively, get your cardio on by strapping on some snowshoes- Fallen Leaf Lake or the Rubicon Trail can be awesome options for snowshoers of all levels.
-Alternatively, if you’d rather have an expert help you navigate through the powder, you can join a guided tour, like this one.
+Alternatively, get your cardio on by strapping on some snowshoes.
+Fallen Leaf Lake or the Rubicon Trail can be awesome options for snowshoers of all levels.
+Alternatively, if you’d rather have an expert help you navigate through the powder, you can join a guided snowshoeing tour, like this one.

 Make sure to carve out some time to stop at the Village at Northstar, where you can go ice skating at their 9000-square-foot rink.
 You can relax afterward around one of their cozy fire pits and enjoy a cup of hot chocolate.